 Basically, performance budget requires an evaluation of the performance and productivity from one budget period to another budget period.
-It is the process of identifying the results achieved by each division of the organization.
+Hence, it is the process of identifying the results achieved by each division of the organization.

-Further, performance budget does not focus on the individual activities which are necessary for developing strategies.
+Furthermore, performance budget does not focus on the individual activities which are necessary for developing strategies.
 Instead, the core focus is the achievement of the overall goal of the division.
 This helps the managers to frame the strategy of the division.
-Performance budgeting is based on the concept of zero-based budgeting.
+Hence, performance budgeting is based on the concept of zero-based budgeting.

 Generally, not for profit organization and the government departments use performance budget.
 It is used to justify the application of money.
-Not for profit and government earns through taxes levied on the citizen and lake of correct information may result in an ineffective performance budget which affects the entire project.
+Not for profit and government earns through taxes levied on the citizens and lack of correct information may result in an ineffective performance budget which affects the entire project.

 Performance Budget focuses on the “results”.
 The final outcome is analyzed.
-Performance budget is a motivating tool for the staff.
+Performance budgeting is a motivating tool for the staff.

 It asks the question that “Why the money is being spent?”